Lanthanum89/GamingBacklogWebApp/README.md

 ## 👨‍💻 Author

-Built with ❤️ by Laura Norwood @codermum for gamers who love organising their gaming adventures!
+Built with ❤️ by Laura Norwood @codermumuk for gamers who love organising their gaming adventures!

 ---